Kanshiroron/docker-dev/README.md

-# Docker images for development
+# Docker Images For Development Purposes

 This repository gather some Docker images that helps for development.
 They all basically watch a folder for changes, and rebuild/reload sources whenever an event occurs.
 Those images can be found very useful when running a micro-services local environment with [Docker Compose](https://docs.docker.com/compose/).